adsforce/docs/docs/en/sdk-integrations/quick-start/Unity/README.md

 ### About IAP for iOS

-If the in-app purchase uses the appstore payment, you can call the following method to report this payment.
+If the in-app purchase uses the App store payment, you can call the following method to report this payment.
 ```
 /**
  * In-app purchase record(iOS)